matt-FFFFFF/hassio-config/README.md

 ## My Setup

-I use a Raspberry Pi 3 B+ running Hassio & [Hassos](https://github.com/home-assistant/hassos).
+I use a laptop running VMware ESXi, on this I use the [Hassio](https://www.home-assistant.io/hassio/) OVA image.

 ## Stuff That I Automate